 — Oprah Winfrey

-Dancing raises our vibrations and is great exercise for the body.
+Dancing raises our vibrations and is a great exercise for the body.
 It's hard to be unhappy or think about mundane things when you are dancing a jig.
 Be creative and change up your moves to activate the creative side of your brain.
 Get into the beat of the music and really feel it.
-If you feel self conscious about not being able to dance, do it alone at home.
+If you feel self-conscious about not being able to dance, do it alone at home.
 Turn on your favorite peppy music or some spiritual drum music and have fun with it.
 Dance with your dog or your cat.

 Dancing makes you get into and stay in the moment.
 Being able to forget the past along with the future and just be in the present is the easiest way to tap into intuition.

-Meditation is good for more than strengthening intuition but it is the most powerful way to open up your intuition.
+Meditation is good for more than strengthening intuition, but it is the most powerful way to open up your intuition.
 Meditation doesn't have to be a big spiritual ritual.
 Just quieting your mind to start with.

 Use your breath to keep you focused from the busy thoughts about what you forgot at the grocery store or an important phone call that you need to make at work tomorrow.
 When a thought flutters in about a task that you need to get done, acknowledge it and let it go.
 Don't sit there and build on the thought, just let it flutter away as easily as it came to you.